Lending a helping hand for ‘a happy life’

 The application by Vasantha Poojari was rejected as the family did not have the documents to show rights to the forest land where they have cultivated areca nut and coconut on 1.05 acres of land.

-The couple have two children, the elder one is 21 years old and is an Endosulfan victim and the younger one, a 14-year-old daughter.
+The couple have two children, a 22 years old son who is an Endosulfan victim and a young 14-year-old daughter.
 Endosulfan causes neuro disorders, congenital anomalies, delayed puberty, breathing issues, mental retardation, abortions and cancers in people exposed to this pesticide.
 Vasantha mentions the biggest challenge he faced inside the park, “Without a proper road, frequent doctor visits for my son were extremely difficult to manage and meant a total of 10 km travel.”

 After their application seeking compensation under government-sponsored relocation program was rejected, Vasantha Poojari applied for a housing site outside the Kudremukh National Park through the popular scheme Akrama Sakrama.
 He was able to begin construction of the house on this site.
 However, the family soon ran out of cash for construction.
 This forced the family to continue living within the forest much against their will.